xcomagent95/Geosoftware2021/README.md

 ## Delete-Router:

 **removeLocation:**
 The removeLocation function removes an existing location from the locations collection in the mongoDB.
 To delete an existing location the locationID is needed.
-If the locatin is still part of a tour it can not be removed from the collection ("on delete restrict").
+If the location is still part of a tour it can not be removed from the collection ("on delete restrict").
 It can be called with http://localhost:3000/add/removeLocation.

 **removeTour:**
 The removeTour function removes an existing tour from the tours collection in the mongoDB.
 To delete an existing tour the tourID is needed.